zomoware/todo.zomoware.me/SECURITY.md

 ### the community part

-please refer to report any vulnerability to our team immediately using the tag **[SECURITY]** or **[الأمان و الحماية]**, and we will make sure to get back to you as soon as we can within 24 hours, thanks.
+please refer to report any vulnerability to our team immediately using the tag **[SECURITY]** or **[الأمان و الحماية]**, and we will make sure to get back to you as soon as we can within 24 hours.

+please include the listed information below to make us better understand were the vulnerability lys, thanks.

+  * Type of issue / vulnerability.
+  * Instructions to reproduce the issue / vulnerability.
+  * Proof-of-concept or exploit code (**if possible**).
+  * Impact of the issue, like how an attacker might exploit it.

 # Preferred Languages